mangerij/ferret/doc/content/MSCA_EU_Horizon2020_Results/horizon2020_ex4.md

          link=False
          language=python

 where we have used units of `nanometers`, `microseconds`, `attocoulombs`, and `picograms`.
-This sets the time and length scale in this type of problem.
+This sets the time and length scales in this problem.
 The `Executioner` block, chooses flags for the time integration and numerical solve,

 !listing tutorial/BFO_P111_TO_P111b_switch_m1_a1.i
          block=Executioner